CodexLink/CodexLink/README.md

 [![Discord](https://img.shields.io/badge/Discord-CodexLink_5848-7289DA?logo=discord&logoColor=white&style=flat)](https://discord.com/channels/@me/799166063753035776)
 [![Non-Unique Visit Count](https://komarev.com/ghpvc/?username=CodexLink&label=Visitor%20Profile%20Count&color=blueviolet)](https://github.com/antonkomarev/github-profile-views-counter)
 ![README Activity Updater](https://github.com/CodexLink/CodexLink/workflows/README%20Activity%20Updater/badge.svg)
 ![WakaTime Stats Updater](https://github.com/CodexLink/CodexLink/workflows/WakaTime%20Stats%20Updater/badge.svg)

-I'm a 3rd Year **Self-Taught** Computer Engineering Student in **Technological Institute of the Philippines** specializing in **Intelligent Systems / Embedded Systems** who likes to code in Object-Oriented Approach in any way (**Currently Functional in Web Development**) and has a passion to create something that is personally beneficial as best as possible with complex implementations that would certainly follow certain standards in code patterns and methods in any other way.
+I'm a 3rd Year **Self-Taught** Computer Engineering Student in **Technological Institute of the Philippines** specializing in **Intelligent Systems / Embedded Systems**.

+I like to code in Object-Oriented Approach in any way (**Currently Functional in Web Development**) and has a passion to create something that is personally beneficial to myself.
+I also like to semi-comform with basic standards and likes to implement everything in complex; which would certainly follow certain standards in code patterns and methods in any other way.